DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 ![A diagram showing a straightforward one to one copy of a delivery partner from ECF1 to ECF2](/ecf-v2/migrating-teacher-training-data/migration-easy.png)

-However, it doesn't work for `InductionRecord` because it's an [append only](https://en.wikipedia.org/wiki/Append-only) table[^append-only].
+However, it doesn't work for `InductionRecord` because it's an [append-only](https://en.wikipedia.org/wiki/Append-only) table[^append-only].
 Each record holds the current state, but to work out what it changed you need to compare it to the previous record.

 A change of mentor is recorded with a new `InductionRecord` row where all the attributes are the same as the current one except the `mentor`.